Aqua853/tiktok-viewbot/README.md

 Launch py file

 (you have 20 second do to this part)
-   Put in the captcha
+   Put in the captcha,
-   Click views
+   Click views,
    Paste Tiktok link

 The bot will click search and send every 6 minutes on its own